frederic-perez/AmE-dictionary/data/dictionary.md

 __gab<sup>2</sup>__ _n_ :two::hammer: _The gift of gab._
 __gabbing__
 __gabelle__ _n_ A tax, especially the salt tax imposed in France before 1790.
+__gaberdine__ _n_ A loose coverall (coat or frock) reaching down to the ankles. _Syn_ dust coat, smock, duster _He was an unshaven little man in a threadbare coat like a gaberdine, with his feet in slippers, and I thought him a harmless fool._
 __gabfest__
 __gable__ _n_ :two::hammer:
 __gabled__ _adj_ :two::hammer: _Gabled roofs._